-- The file without any suffix contains the shared library code that has been compiled from our source code.
+- The file without any suffix contains the shared library code that has been compiled from source code.
 This is the file that end users of the module will need to install in their systems. - -dev packages contain header files and are used by other developers to build their software upon the module's code.
 This is not needed by end users. - -doc packages usually contain manpages and other documentation, if the module contained any. - -dbg and -dbgsym packages contain the debug symbols that have been extracted from the compilation process.
 It can be used by other developers to troubleshoot crashes and provide bug reports.

-Now copy and install the package(s) into any Debian- or Ubuntu-based system where KMS is already installed:
+Now copy and install the package(s) into any Debian or Ubuntu based system where Kurento is already installed:

 '''

-sudo dpkg -i my-gst-module_0.0.1~rc1_amd64.deb
+sudo dpkg -i videomodule_0.0.1~rc1_amd64.deb

 '''